GallantGuide/Bull_or_Bear_Crypto/README.md

 #### Exploratory Model: Prophet Model

 We use a basic machine learning model from the prophet library to see how well price data over time alone can predict future prices and how ar in the future the predictions appear to be accurate.
-- Prophet: uses time and price information to predict future prices
+Prophet uses time and price information to predict future prices.

 #### Final Model: Long Short-Term Memory Neural Network

 We built a LSTM model that could handle not only price datat over time, but also other market and social media features were were interested in.
-- LSTM: uses both market features and "buzz"/popularity features from Reddit comments
+LSTM uses both market features and "buzz"/popularity features from Reddit comments.

 <br />